Get a step-by-step how to lose belly fat in a week and get a flat tummy plan that’s based on science.

 Not only does a lack of quality sleep lead to a number of diseases, but poor sleep can also lead to weight gain and high stress.

 Sleep loss can also have effects on your energy levels and endurance.

 All of this means that weight loss becomes even more difficult.
 If you suffer from regular sleep loss, you should contact your doctor.

-To lose weight in 1 week, you need to reduce your calorie intake and sugars, make a menu of high-quality veggies, proteins, and increase your sleep.
+To lose belly fat in 1 week, you need to reduce your calorie intake and sugar, make a menu of high-quality veggies, proteins, and increase your sleep.

 - Harvard Health Publishing.
 “Abdominal Fat and What to Do about It.”
 Harvard Health, www.health.harvard.edu/staying-healthy/abdominal-fat-and-what-to-do-about-it.

 - Ohkawara K;Tanaka S;Miyachi M;Ishikawa-Takata K;Tabata I; “A Dose-Response Relation Between Aerobic Exercise and Visceral Fat Reduction: Systematic Review of Clinical Trials.”
 International Journal of Obesity (2005), U.S. National Library of Medicine, pubmed.ncbi.nlm.nih.gov/17637702/.